How To Catch Whiting

 Whiting may not be one of the most popular fish to target in the surf, but they sure are fun and tasty.
 On light tackle, they can put up a good fight, and they’re so common you can spend a whole day reeling them in from the surf.

-Whiting (or Southern Kingfish) don’t grow to be very big, but they make an excellent fish fry if you catch enough of them.
-An easy species to target and catch for fishermen of any skill level, whiting is a great choice to keep you busy on a surf fishing trip.
+Whiting (or Southern Kingfish) don’t grow very big, but they make an excellent fish fry if you catch enough of them.
+An easy species to target and catch for anglers of any skill level, whiting is a great choice to keep you busy on a surf fishing trip.
 We’ll go over everything you need to know to get started or improve your odds of landing a bunch of whiting on your next trip.

-Learning About Whiting
+Learn About Whiting

-Where Can I Catch Whiting?
+Where can I Catch Whiting?

 How to Identify Whiting